 The real asset allocation provides diversification and overall portfolio risk reduction through exposure to strategies that have limited correlation to equity and fixed income markets and provides a hedge against inflation over a longer time horizon.
+During fiscal year 2020 the Board eliminated the real assets commodities allocation and reallocated those investments to the real estate funds.

 In December 2019, a novel strain of coronavirus disease ("COVID-19") was first reported in Wuhan, China.
 Less than four months later, on March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
 It is not currently possible to measure the overall impact of COVID-19 on the Trust's investment portfolios.
-An analysis was performed to assess the impact the pandemic had on investment performance for the subsequent fiscal year through April 30, 2020.
-The Trust experienced a net unrealized loss through April 30, 2020 of \$32.5 million.
-This loss is primarily attributed to the months ended January through March of 2020 where the Trust experienced unrealized losses for three subsequent months totaling, \$177.6 million.
-The unrealized loss was partially offset in the month of April 2020 when the market began to rebound and the Trust experienced a net unrealized gain of \$80.4 million.
-The time-weighted rate of return on investments in Portfolio I through April of fiscal year ended
+An analysis was performed to assess the impact the pandemic had on investment performance for the fiscal year ended June 30, 2020.
+The Trust experienced a net unrealized gain through June 30, 2020 of \$29.0 million.
+In the beginning of the calendar year the Trust experienced net unrealized losses primarily attributed to the months ended January through March of 2020, when the Trust experienced unrealized losses for three subsequent months totaling \$177.6 million.
+The unrealized loss was partially offset beginning in the month of April 2020 when the market began to rebound and the Trust experienced a net unrealized gain of \$80.4 million.
+The Trust finished the fiscal year ended June 30, 2020, was 13.76% compared to a custom benchmark of 13.08%.
+The time-weighted rate of return on investments for Portfolio I during the final quarter of the fiscal year ended June 30, 2020, was 11.19% compared to a custom benchmark of 8.92%.